-As with the requirement for patients to access their information online, the requirement that at least 35 percent of patients send or receive a secure message is still an aspiration and not a reasonably achievable goal.
-With respect to those eligible to send or receive secure messages, the term "care team" or "team member" is never defined within the proposed rule and is unclear as to whether this is limited only to physicians or those practitioners required to enroll in the Medicare program or if it extends to nurses and other clinical personnel.
-The College requests that the Agency provide clarification pertaining to this requirement in the final rule.
+As with the requirement for patients to access their information online, the requirement that at least 25 percent of patients send or receive a secure message is still an aspiration and not a reasonably achievable goal.
+With respect to those eligible to send or receive secure messages, the term "care team" or "team member" is never defined within the finalized rule and is unclear as to whether this is limited only to physicians or those practitioners required to enroll in the Medicare program or if it extends to nurses and other clinical personnel.
+The College requests that the Agency provide clarification pertaining to this requirement in further rulemaking.
 Furthermore, physicians cannot continue to be held responsible for their patients' decisions regarding preferred methods of communicating with their physicians and their office staff.
 Many of the secure messaging programs continue to be cumbersome to use, even for those patients who are technologically inclined.
 Therefore, the fact that the objective's rigidity has been eased through the inclusion of communications from the providers and relevant communications amongst the care team doesn't entirely alleviate the overly ambitious hurdle this objective provides.
 The College continues to remind CMS that controlling physicians through the actions of their patients is inappropriate and urges CMS to instead redirect this focus onto vendors so they can bring more effective options to market within a timeframe that provides for adequate improvements and testing so the product can fit the needs of a broader range of providers.
-Until then, the ACC recommends that the threshold be reduced significantly.
+Until then, the ACC requests that CMS provide further flexibility on this objective, to allow time for technological advancements and patient engagement opportunities to grow, by requiring that EPs meet only 1 of the 3 measures.